SAREC-Lab/sUAS-UseCases/usecases/main/RiverRescue.md

 ## Main Success Scenario

 1. UAVs are placed at their launch positions.
+   &#x1F538; Prelaunch safety checklist is completed by RPIC for each UAV and results logged.
+   &#x1F538; UAV spacing is checked prior to launch and alerts are raised if separation is inadequate.
 2. UAVs are [activated and armed](../supporting/ActivateAndArm.md)
 3. Emergency responders  [dynamically generate flight routes for the targeted area](../supporting/AreaFlightRouteCoverage.md).
 4. The DroneResponse commander issues a command to start the mission.